jmczab/git-tris/winePrefixes.md

 You can set the LANG environment variable before launching WINE, which will cause WINE to rewrite some of the Windows system variables.
 ```
+mkdir ~/winelanguages
 export WINEPREFIX=~/winelangages
+LANG=en_US.UTF-8 wine wineboot
 LANG=en_US.UTF-8 wine regedit
 ```

-**Note: Language settings will get reset every time you run a WINE command in this prefix without the same LANG set**
+**Note: Language settings will get reset every time you run a WINE command in this prefix without the same LANG set.**

 You can make changes in the registry - like the default date formats, again, using the same LANG setting so it persists, then use regedit to view them, then launch the exe.
 ```